 All materials must be kept securely at all times.
-Once completed, examination materials must be submitted electronically to GA for assessment and moderation.
-All paper-based records are securely maintained by the authorised GA Representative and kept in a physically secure storage area.
-Audio recordings are kept either on discs or storage devices physically, or as MP3 audio files, and securely stored electronically, such as in a password protected folder.
+Once completed, examination materials must be submitted electronically to Gatehouse Awards for assessment.
+All paper based records must be kept in a physically secure storage area such as a locked filing cabinet.
+Audio recordings should be kept either on discs or storage devices physically, or as MP3 audio files, and securely stored electronically, such as in a password protected folder.
+Centres should also have sufficient processes in place to ensure the back up of all records.

-Any records of Reasonable Adjustments, Special Considerations and records containing candidate's personal details are held in line with the Data Protection Act 1998.
+Any records of Reasonable Adjustments, Special Considerations and records containing Candidate's personal details must be held in line with the Data Protection Act 1998.

-All records are kept for a minimum period of two years, are easily retrievable, and made accessible to the Regulator upon request.
+All records must be kept for a minimum period of two years, be easily retrievable, and made accessible to Gatehouse Awards or the Regulator upon request.